Referral code example: Something like SAVE50 or EMILY2025 is easy to remember, simple to share, and designed to reward.

 With Birdeye, you can:

-• Send and track referral requests across customer communication channels
+- Send and track referral code requests across customer communication channels

-• Monitor which employee gets the maximum referrals and reward them accordingly
+- Monitor which customer gets the maximum referrals and reward them accordingly